Learned Image Compression with Gaussian-Laplacian-Logistic Mixture Model and Concatenated Residual Modules: Introduction

 In \cite{Lossy_image}, the residual block concept in \cite{resblock} was used in the autoencoder architecture, which also achieved comparable performance to JPEG2000.

-Generative adversarial network (GAN) is another powerful framework for many computer vision applications, and has also been used in several learned image coding schemes \cite{DSSLIC, Santurkar_2018, Rippel_2017}.
+Generative adversarial network (GAN) is another powerful framework for many applications, and has also been used in several learned image coding schemes \cite{Rippel_2017, Santurkar_2018, DSSLIC}.

+In \cite{Limu_conf}, the importance map is introduced to achieve content-adaptive bit allocation in different regions, but the importance mask needs to be sent to the decoder.
+In \cite{chen2021}, non-local attention module is used to capture long-range correlation, and generate attention mask without sending side information, and it is used in both core network and hyper network.
+In \cite{cheng2020}, the attention module in \cite{chen2021} is simplified.

-In \cite{Lin_MMSP, Mahammand_AAAI} a multi-resolution network architecture based on the octave convolution in \cite{octave} is developed, which factorizes a feature map into a high-resolution and a low-resolution components, similar to the wavelet transform, which leads to improved rate-distortion performance.
+In \cite{Lin_MMSP, Mahammand_AAAI}, a multi-resolution network architecture based on the octave convolution in \cite{octave} is developed, similar to the wavelet transform.
+In \cite{Ma_2022_PAMI}, another wavelet-like scheme is proposed based on the lifting scheme, which supports both lossy and lossless compression.

+In \cite{DCC2022}, the vision transformer framework is introduced and combined with convolutional layers to boost the image compression performance.